medizininformatik-initiative/torch/docs/implementation/redaction.md

 1. **Profile Identification**: Determine the profile(s) associated with the resource to understand the structure and allowed elements.
-   Associate the resource with the all profiles associated with it during the extraction process.
+   Link the resource to all profiles associated with it during the extraction process.

-   **multiple profiles per resource are supported** the context for the profiles (i.e. the element id in the structure definition) is tracked in parallel for all profiles.
+    **Multiple profiles per resource are supported**: the context for the profiles (i.e. the element id in the structure definition) is tracked in parallel for all profiles.

 2. **Element Evaluation**: For each element in the resource, evaluate whether it is allowed by the profile.
     1. Handle Slicing
     2. Handle Extensions
-    3. (if not primitive) Handle Children
+    3. (If not primitive) Handle Children

 3. Handling Children
-    1. descend into children (update context for profiles)
+    1. Descend into children (update context for profiles)
-   2. resolve references (remove references to resources not identified during reference resolve)
+    2. Resolve references (remove references to resources not identified during reference resolve)
-    3. if empty set Data Absent Reason if required by any profile
+    3. If empty and required by any profile, set Data Absent Reason

 ## 3. Limitations and Considerations